 S14.14.
-Whenever members of a congregation move to such a distance that regular attendance at its services becomes impractical, it shall be the duty of the pastor to commend them, upon their consent, to the pastoral care of a Lutheran congregation nearer to their place of residence.
+Whenever members of a congregation move to such a distance that regular attendance at its services becomes impractical, it shall be the duty of the pastor to commend them, upon their consent, to the pastoral care of a Lutheran congregation the sum of the amounts scheduled in the next year's budget for regular distribution to synodieal causes shall be carried forward annually for disbursement in the following year in the interest of making possible a more even flow of income to such causes.
+The exact number of dollars to be held in reserve shall be determined by the Synod Council.